roman-milk/roman-milk.github.io/clines-conquer-stringtheory.md

  "OHHH, DEREK BABY, I LOVE IT!"
 Jackie moaned out.
 "I love your tongue on my ass!
 It feels so good!
 Go in deeper, baby!
 Go in deeper!"
 Jackie begged, feeling Derek's insistent tongue against her asshole, pressing forcefully against it, desperately trying to gain entry to her tighter than tight ass.
 But finally, the seal broke, and his tongue was soon trapped by her tight asshole.
 "OHHHH FUCKKKK YESSSSS!"
 Jackie screamed, practically loud enough to wake the dead.
 But not Heather, as she dozed next to the soon to be copulating couple.

  Jackie swiveled her ass against Derek's face, her smooth, firm ass cheeks smothering Derek's face.
 It was a shocking sight.
 Jackie felt Derek's mouth sealed around her asshole, and as she swiveled around, his mouth kept the seal tight.
 His tongue was always on her, firmly embedded in her asshole.
 She was so turned on her juices were dripping onto his chin.
 Jackie body was so supercharged that Derek's mouth on her was enough to send her over the edge with a series of small orgasms, enough to make her moan, but only enough to whet her appetite.
 She was ready for more, so reluctantly, she lifted her ass, the tight seal his lips had formed broken with a pop.
-Report_Story #8